Bo Derek: Acting

-After a five-year hiatus, Derek returned to feature films with the fantasy comedy-drama Ghosts Can't Do It (1989).
-The final collaboration of Derek with her husband as director, Ghosts Can't Do It was a failure both critically and financially.
-Earning Derek her third Golden Raspberry Award for Worst Actress, the film also won three additional Golden Raspberry Awards for Worst Picture, Worst Director (John Derek), and Worst Supporting Actor (Donald Trump).
+After a five-year hiatus, Derek returned to feature films with the romantic fantasy comedy Ghosts Can't Do It (1989).
+The final collaboration with her husband as director, it was a critical and financial failure.
+Earning Derek her third Golden Raspberry Award for Worst Actress, the film also won awards for Worst Picture, Worst Director (John Derek), and Worst Supporting Actor (Donald Trump).